top of page

 Centre Map

-The Australian Workers Heritage Centre is a museum styled attraction celebrating our working history
+The Australian Workers Heritage Centre is cultural and heritage styled interpretive centre honouring our Nation's workers.

-Set on over 5 1/2 acres, take the time to journey through 14 buildings housing 22 displays and exhibitions
+Set on over 5 1/2 acres, visitors can discover and explore 14 buildings housing 22 displays and exhibitions

-Familiarise yourself with the breadth and scale of our museum with the our Centre Map.
+Familiarise yourself with the breadth and scale of our working history museum with our Centre Map.

 Australian Workers Heritage Centre Aerial View from Oak Street Barcaldine